middle-management/otel-logger/README.md

 # OpenTelemetry Log Forwarder

 A lightweight CLI tool that reads logs from stdin or wraps commands and forwards logs to an OpenTelemetry collector using the **official OpenTelemetry Go SDK**.
-It intelligently parses JSON logs, handles various timestamp formats, can extract JSON from logs with prefixes, and can capture both stdout and stderr from wrapped processes.
+It parses JSON logs, handles various timestamp formats, can extract JSON from logs with prefixes, and can capture both stdout and stderr from wrapped processes.

 ## Features